MapsterMapper/Mapster/README.md

     TypeAdapterConfig<DerivedPoco, SimpleDto>.NewConfig().NoInherit(true);

-    //or in global level
+    //or at the global level
     TypeAdapterConfig.GlobalSettings.Default.NoInherit(true);

-And by default, Mapster will not inherit destination type.
+And by default, Mapster will not inherit destination type mappings.
 You can turn on by `AllowImplicitDestinationInheritance`.

     TypeAdapterConfig.GlobalSettings.AllowImplicitDestinationInheritance = true;

-Finally, Mapster also provide method to inherit explicitly.
+Finally, Mapster also provides methods to inherit explicitly.

     TypeAdapterConfig<DerivedPoco, DerivedDto>.NewConfig()
         .Inherits<SimplePoco, SimpleDto>();

 #####Rule based setting <a name="SettingRuleBased"></a>
-To set the setting in more granular level.
-You can use `When` method in global setting.
-For example, when source type and destination type is the same, we will not copy `Id` property.
+To set the setting at a more granular level.
+You can use the `When` method in global settings.
+In the example below, when any source type and destination type are the same, we will not the copy the `Id` property.

     TypeAdapterConfig.GlobalSettings.When((srcType, destType, mapType) => srcType == destType)
         .Ignore("Id");

-Another example, you may would like to apply config only for Query Expression.
+In this example, the config would only apply to Query Expressions (projections).

     TypeAdapterConfig.GlobalSettings.When((srcType, destType, mapType) => mapType == MapType.Projection)
         .IgnoreAttribute(typeof(NotMapAttribute));

 #####Overload setting <a name="SettingOverload"></a>
 You may wish to have different settings in different scenarios.
-If you would not like to apply setting in static level, Mapster also provides setting instance.
+If you would not like to apply setting at a static level, Mapster also provides setting instance configurations.

     var config = new TypeAdapterConfig();
     config.Default.Ignore("Id");

-For type mapping, you can use `ForType` method.
+For type mappings, you can use the `ForType` method.

     config.ForType<TSource, TDestination>()
           .Map(dest => dest.FullName,
                src => string.Format("{0} {1}", src.FirstName, src.LastName));

-You can apply setting instance by passing to `Adapt` method.
+You can apply a specific config instance by passing it to the `Adapt` method.
 (NOTE: please reuse your config instance to prevent recompilation)

     var result = TypeAdapter.Adapt<TDestination>(src, config);

-Or to Adapter instance.
+Or to an Adapter instance.

     var adapter = new Adapter(config);
     var result = adapter.Adapt<TDestination>(src);